Mykhailo Stelmakh: Awards and honors

-By the Decree of the Presidium of the Supreme Soviet of the USSR of May 23, 1972, for literary and public activities, as well as in connection with the approaching 60th anniversary, Mikhail Stelmakh was awarded the title of Hero of Socialist Labor with the Order of Lenin and the Sickle and Hammer Gold Medal.
+By the Decree of the Presidium of the Supreme Soviet of the USSR of May 23, 1972, for literary and public activities, as well as in connection with the approaching 60th anniversary, Mykhailo Stelmakh was awarded the title of Hero of Socialist Labor with the Order of Lenin and the Sickle and Hammer Gold Medal.

 He was awarded three orders of Lenin (including October 28, 1967, May 23, 1972), the Order of the October Revolution, the Red Banner of Labor (June 5, 1962), the Friendship of Peoples, the Patriotic War of the 2nd degree (March 11, 1985), medals.